Intensive Outpatient Program (IOP) for Adolescent Mental Health Treatment in Texas

-What makes BasePoint Academy different is our exclusive focus on adolescent mental health, our accredited and measurement based model, and treatment outcomes that consistently exceed national benchmarks.
-Each teen receives a personalized treatment plan created by a licensed clinical team, supported by evidence based therapies, psychiatric care, family involvement, and skills development.
-With same day assessments and convenient locations across the Dallas Fort Worth area, BasePoint Academy offers a trusted and effective path to healing for teens who need intensive outpatient treatment.
+Each teen receives a personalized treatment plan created by a licensed clinical team.
+Treatment includes evidence-based therapies, psychiatric care, family involvement, and skills development.
+With same-day assessments and convenient locations across the Dallas-Fort Worth area, BasePoint Academy offers trusted and effective intensive outpatient treatment for teens.
+Reach out today to get started.

-Intensive Outpatient Program (IOP) for Teens in Texas at BasePoint Academy
+Intensive Outpatient Program (IOP) at BasePoint Academy for Teens in Texas

-Our confidential assessment with a licensed clinician will provide you with a recommendation for the appropriate level of care for your teen struggling with mental health.
+Following your teen’s confidential assessment with a licensed clinician, BasePoint Academy will recommend the appropriate level of care for their needs.
 We can also check your insurance coverage levels.

 Find Out About Our IOP Admissions